youknowwhere106/movie-sentiment-analyzer/README.md

 # 🎬 Movie Sentiment Analyzer

-## 🔹 Problem Statement

-This project addresses the challenge of automatically analyzing the sentiment of movie reviews to understand audience opinions and feedback.
-Movie studios, critics, and consumers often need to quickly gauge public sentiment from large volumes of reviews across different platforms.
-Manually reading and categorizing thousands of reviews is time-consuming and subjective.

-To solve this, the project implements an AI-powered sentiment analysis system that classifies movie reviews as **positive**, **negative**, or **neutral**, providing **confidence scores** and detailed explanations for each classification.

----

 ## 🔹 Why AI-Powered Sentiment Analysis?

 Unlike basic keyword matching, this system combines multiple approaches for accurate sentiment detection: